bazelbuild/bazel-gazelle/README.rst

     gazelle_dependencies()

 Add the code below to the BUILD or BUILD.bazel file in the root directory of your repository.
-Replace the string in ``prefix`` with the portion of your import path that corresponds to your repository.
+Replace the string after ``prefix`` with the portion of your import path that corresponds to your repository.

 .. code:: bzl

   load("@bazel_gazelle//:def.bzl", "gazelle")

-  gazelle(
-      name = "gazelle",
+  # gazelle:prefix github.com/example/project
-      prefix = "github.com/example/project",
+  gazelle(name = "gazelle")
-  )

 After adding this code, you can run Gazelle with Bazel.